New equidistributions on plane trees and decompositions of $132$-avoiding permutations: A new bijection and consequences

 \end{theorem}

 \begin{proof}

-For a $132$-avoiding permutation in question in the first part of the theorem, the v-CIS containing the first element $i$ is $i(i+1)\cdots n$.
-According to the bijection $\phi$, this implies the outdegree of the root of the corresponding plane tree equals $n+1-i$ and the number of leaves of the tree is $n+1-k$.
-It is well known that the set of plane trees of $n$ edges and these features has the same size as the set of Dyck paths of semilength $n$ with $n+1-i$ returns to ground level and $n+1-k$ peaks.
+For $\pi \in \mathfrak{S}_n(132)$ in question in the first part of the theorem, its v-CIS containing the first element $i$ is $i(i+1)\cdots n$.
+According to the bijection $\phi$, this implies the outdegree of the root of the tree $\phi(\pi)$ equals $n+1-i$.
+Recall that the number of descents of $\pi$ is equal to the number of v-CIS of $\pi$ which equals the number of internal vertices in $\phi(\pi)$.
+So, the number of leaves in $\phi(\pi)$ is $n+1-k$.
+It is well known that the set of plane trees of $n$ edges and with these features has the same size as the set of Dyck paths of semilength $n$ with $n+1-i$ returns to ground level and $n+1-k$ peaks.
 As a result, the first statement follows.

 As for the remaining part, we need the following {\em claim}: In a $132$-avoiding permutation ending with $j$, the last $j$ entries are from the set $[j]$.
 Otherwise, there is no difficulty to show there exists a $132$ pattern.